Overview

 expenses advisory clients bear and pay as managed account clients.
 For example, among others,

-the private funds pay: all investment related expenses (including legal fees and the fees of other
+expenses (including legal fees and the fees of other advisors); travel and entertainment expenses

-its current or potential investments; tax preparation costs and filing fees; expenses associated with
+related to the private fund and its current or potential investments; tax preparation costs and filing

-preparing and distributing financial, tax and performance reports; insurance and bonding costs
+fees; expenses associated with preparing and distributing financial, tax and performance reports;

 6

-of software, hardware and all systems and services that provide benefit to the private funds or to
+functions); and costs of software, hardware and all systems and services that provide benefit to

-us in providing services to the private funds, even if those costs would not otherwise fall within the
+the private funds or to us in providing services to the private funds, even if those costs would not

-“safe harbor” established by Section 28(e) of the Securities Exchange Act of 1934.
+otherwise fall within the “safe harbor” established by Section 28(e) of the Securities Exchange Act

 Each private fund’s organizational and offering documents includes details regarding the fees,